femave/react-native-manager-app/README.md

 ## App

-This app is a litle demo of an app to manager the employers of a litle enterprise.
+This app is a litle demo of an app to manage the employers of a litle enterprise.

 ## Tech used